 More typical well water sediment particle sizes range from 0.00195 mm in diameter (example: clay) to around 1.5 mm in size (example: large grains of sand).

-How Does Sediment Get into Well Water?
+How Does Sediment Get into Wells?

 The biggest culprit when it comes to putting sediment into your well water is stormwater runoff and the subsequent geological features erosion that this stormwater runoff causes.